jackblackjack/jeffchenchengyi.github.io/_build/portfolio/udacity/07-datascience-capstone/Sparkify.md

+## 1. Measures of User Familiarity and Experience on Sparkify

+### Feature 1a: Number of Days Online

+A user that accesses the application frequently is less likely to churn than one who uses it infrequently

+### Feature 1b: Total Days since Joining

+A long-time user might be less likely to churn than someone who just joined the application

+### Feature 1c: Percentage of Days Online out of Total Days since Joining

+## 2. Measures of User Satisfaction with Songs supported on Sparkify

-## Feature 1a: Average Number of Thumbs Down / Day
+### Feature 2a: Average Number of Thumbs Down / Day

 A user that frequently thumbs down songs is more likely to churn.